barbitoff/mtpScrobblingUtils/README.txt

 1. Project designation:

-This Project is designed to give the opportunity of scrobbling track playbacks from MTP-compatibe device to lastfm account.
+This Project is designed to give the opportunity of scrobbling track playbacks from MTP-compatible device to lastfm account.

 =====================================================